 Types of accommodation in Glasgow

 Many areas close to the city centre contain a lot of tenements, most of which have been updated and modernised.
-More modern apartment buildings are interspersed throughout the city, and often make for an affordable option for newly arriving expats.
+More modern apartment buildings are interspersed throughout the city, and often make for an affordable option for newly arrived expats.

 Finding accommodation in Glasgow